 - Stephen Bullen’s Excel Page.
 Help with big problems.
 Definitely a site to bookmark with bookmarks for Excel.

-- Excel Blog Headlines, the lastes in Excel blogs listed on John Walkenbach's spreadsheetpage.com
+- Excel Blog Headlines, the lastest in Excel blogs listed on John Walkenbach's spreadsheetpage.com

 - John Walkenbach (j-walk.com material on new site as spreadsheets.com look for The Spreadsheet Page - Excel Tips [-- http://spreadsheetpage.com/index.php/site/tips --] used to write a Spreadsheets column that you will no longer see in any current issue of PC World (broken link).
-He also has his own site about spreadsheets [http://spreadsheetpage.com/], a page of Excel Tips and, of course, about the best page of Excel links (Ⓓ dead-link) that you are likely to find, at least until I saw John Raffensperger’s links page which used to describe and rate Excel web sites/pages (but site indicates not updated since 17 Dec 2002).
+He also has his own site about spreadsheets [http://spreadsheetpage.com/], Miss your menus see Excel Tips From John Walkenbach: Old-Style Menus In Excel 2007 and on Ron deBruin site Ribbon and Quick Access Toolbar pages.
+A page of Excel Tips and, of course, about the best page of Excel links (archived, not on new pages, stated most of old links no longer work) that you are likely to find, at least until I saw John Raffensperger’s which used to describe and rate Excel web sites/pages.

 - Chip Pearson’s Excel Pages includes Hints for New Posters which is posted once a month to microsoft.public.excel.misc and related newsgroups.